About our CPE Programs

 Our CPE programs are designed for seminarians, clergy, and lay people who wish to develop and deepen their pastoral skills in a supervised setting.
 Students complete clinical work in a hospital or long-term care setting and engage in educational seminars with their peers.
-The program's educational components combine verbatim clinics, small process group, individual supervision, and educational offerings (didactics) on topics including the Neurobiology of Trauma and Empathy, Transitions of the Caregiver, Spiritual Assessment, and Cultural Competence.
-In addition, reflective practices are integrated into each session.
+The program's educational components combine verbatim clinics, small process group, individual supervision, and educational offerings (didactics) taught by an interdisciplinary group of instructors.

 Using an action-reflection-action model of learning, students offer pastoral care to people struggling with loss, illness, and uncertainty.
 Together, the students reflect upon this work, build practical skills, develop their pastoral identities, and articulate theologies that grow out of their clinical work.
 In addition, students develop awareness and practices to sustain them as they offer compassionate pastoral care to others.